gsharma123/gsharma123.github.io/README.md

 ## i previously worked on...

-*   Creating product roadmaps, wireframes, go-to-market strategy and user journeys as a Product Manager Intern @ HashiCorp
+*   Devlivering Waypoint, an Internal Developer Platform for platform engineers and application developers as a Product Manager Intern @ HashiCorp
 *   Leading an A/B marketing campaign on product education and awareness sent to 5.4 million users as a Product Marketing Intern @ Affirm
 *   Formulating workshops and campaign analysis for 2600+ individuals internationally as a Program Manager Intern @ AbbVie
-*   Directing the largest student run tech conference in the Midwest of over 2200 attendees while raising $70,000 in funding
+*   Directing the largest student run tech conference in the Midwest of over 2200 attendees while raising $70,000 @ Reflections Projections

+## i have built...

+*   A [mobile application](https://docs.google.com/presentation/d/1EmoMBw0V7RPBPVoD-Z05UIcMZ-2haDcA/edit?usp=sharing&ouid=103230614891997634741&rtpof=true&sd=true) that can find bathrooms publicly available in the Champaign-Urbana area
+*   A [mobile application](https://drive.google.com/file/d/1TswimIL1ouAH8gP8Cyt5Z8UpnIz_E1cF/view?usp=sharing) that encourages peer-to-peer shopping within college campuses to limit overconsumption due to fast fashion brands

-## i previously was involved in...
+## i have been involved in...

 1. Reflections Projections (Director, Content Team)
+2. Women in Computer Science (Outreach Chair, Mentor)
-2. HackIllinois (Marketing Lead, Experience Team)
+3. HackIllinois (Marketing Lead, Experience Team)
-3. Association of Computing Machinery (Mentorship Chair, Marketing Chair, and Executive Board)
+4. Association of Computing Machinery (Mentorship Chair, Marketing Chair, and Executive Board)
-4. CS CARES Undergraduate Representative
+5. CS CARES Undergraduate Representative
-5. Emerging Leaders Program (One of 30 advertising students)
+6. Emerging Leaders Program (One of 30 advertising students)

 ## i have taken / am taking...